cedmax/bee-plugin/README.md

 ## How to use it

 - go to developer portal [https://developers.beefree.io/signup]
-- sing in the free plan
+- sign up with the free plan
 - create your application
 - get clientId and clientSecret